oar-team/oar/sources/extra/oar-drmaa/doc_drmaa1.rst

 Configuration
 =============

-This librairy exploits the `OAR Restfull API`_ to communicate with OAR system.
-The machine where DRMAA will be use must have access to the server API (see `OAR Restfull API`_ documentation).
+This librairy exploits the `OAR Restful API`_ to communicate with OAR system.
+The machine where DRMAA will be use must have access to the server API (see `OAR Restful API`_ documentation).
 By default the location of the API is ``http://localhost/oarapi``, it can be change by ``OAR_API_SERVER_URL`` environment variable.

 During DRMAA session initialization (``drmaa_init``) library tries to read